develop2arman/rust-all-in-one/workspace/rust/RUST.md

 To understand what is included in local scope by default(like try_into()), you should investigate the std:: [[prelude]] module.
 Its documentation is available online at [prelude](https://doc.rust-lang.org/std/prelude/index.html)

+## Method & Func

+> Methods are functions that are coupled to some object.
+From a syntactic point of view, these are just functions that don’t need to specify one of their arguments.
+Rather than calling open() and passing a File object in as an argument (read(f, buffer)), methods allow the main object to be implicit in the function call (f.read(buffer)) using the dot operator.1

+> There are a number of theoretical differences between methods and functions, but a detailed discussion of those computer science topics is available in other books.
+Briefly, functions are regarded as pure, meaning their behavior is determined solely by their arguments.

+> Methods are inherently impure, given that one of their arguments is effectively a side effect.
+These are muddy waters, though.
+Functions are perfectly capable of acting on side effects themselves.
+Moreover, methods are implemented with functions.
+And, to add an exception to an exception, objects sometimes implement static methods, which do not include implicit arguments.

+> To define methods, Rust programmers use an impl block

 ## Version

 Internally, Cargo uses the **semver** crate for parsing the versions